microsoft/botframework-solutions/docs/_docs/virtual-assistant/handbook/deployment-scripts.md

 ## How do I use my existing Azure resources from the same resource group?
 {:.no_toc}

-If you want to use existing resources from the same resource group, override the parameters for the services you want in the `parameters.template.json`.
-Provide this file in the `-parametersFile` parameter on the `deploy.ps1` script.
+If you want to use existing resources from the same resource group, override the parameters for the services you want in the **parameters.template.json**.
+Provide this file in the **parametersFile** parameter on the **deploy.ps1** script.

 ### parameters.template.json
 {:.no_toc}